 So, is it?
 Is your husband worth it?
 Is your marriage worth saving?
 Because if it is, then you might have make some changes to how you are currently operating.

-Check out this post on What a Man Needs from a Woman to see if you’re treating him with the love and respects he deserves.
+Check out this post on What a Man Needs from a Woman to see if you’re treating him with the love and respects he needs.

-Also, it’s important that he is treating you with the love and respect YOU deserve.
+Also, it’s important that he is treating you with the love and respect YOU need.
 If not, then that’s a whole other ball game.

 Hold on to hope